-Gelfand and Serganova \cite{[2]} introduced the concept of a coxeter matroids, where matroids are a special case in which the coxeter group is the symmetric group.
+Gelfand and Serganova \cite{[2]} introduced the concept of coxeter matroids, where matroids are a special case in which the coxeter group is the symmetric group.
 Symplectic matroids are another important example, namely the case where the coxeter group is the hyperoctahedral group, the group of symmetries of the $n$-cube.
 In contrast to the case of matroids, which will be referred to from now on as ordinary matroids, we know very little about the symplectic case.
-In this work we attempt to give a "lattice of flats" characterization for a class of symplectic matroids we call ranked.
-The "lattices of symplectic flats" we construct, denoted $C_n$ lattices, take a similar form to definition 1.1 and have many similar properties.
+In this work, we attempt to give a "lattice of flats" characterization for a class of symplectic matroids, which we call ranked.
+The "lattices of symplectic flats" we construct, denoted $C_n$ lattices, take a similar form to Definition \ref{Definition1} and have many similar properties.
 Our hope is that we can lay the groundwork for geometric constructions and properties in the spirit of the many simplicial complexes associated with ordinary matroids.\\

-Instead of the algebraic property used to define coxeter matroids we use a more combinatorial approach introduced in \cite{[3]}.
+Instead of the algebraic property used to define coxeter matroids, we use a more combinatorial approach introduced in \cite{[3]}.
 We also make use of a characterization of symplectic matroids using independent sets, introduced by T. Chow in \cite{[4]}.
-Another characterization which exists but not used in this work is a circuits definition introduced in \cite{[5]} .\\
+Another characterization that exists but is not used in this work is a circuits definition introduced in \cite{[5]} .\\

 The structure of this paper is as follows.
-In sections 1 we define a $C_n$ lattice in a similar way to geometric lattices and introduce some of its basic properties.
-In section 2 we present a general discussion of $NBB$ sets which can be of interest and will be the main tool used in section 3.
-Sections 3 is the heart of this paper interpreting $C_n$ lattices as lattices of flats for ranked symplectic matroids.
-Another by-product of this construction is a new way of obtaining symplectic matroids.
-In section 4 we prove $C_n$ lattices are lexicographically shellable.
+In Section 2 we define a $C_n$ lattice in a way similar to geometric lattices and introduce some of its basic properties.
+In Section 3 we present a general discussion of $NBB$ sets which can be of interest and will be the main tool used in Section 4.
+Section 4 is the heart of this paper that interprets $C_n$ lattices as lattices of flats for ranked symplectic matroids.
+Another byproduct of this construction is a new way of obtaining symplectic matroids.
+In section 5 we prove $C_n$ lattices are lexicographically shellable.
 We end the paper with a characterization of $C_n$ lattices by atom orderings, resembling the way it was done for geometric lattices in \cite{[8]}.\\

-Throughout the paper we use lower case letters when referring to elements, upper case letters when referring to sets, and upper case letters in calligraphic font when referring to collections of sets.
-For example we may have $x\in X\in \mathcal{X}$.
+Throughout the paper, we use lowercase letters when referring to elements, uppercase letters when referring to sets, and uppercase letters in calligraphic font when referring to collections of sets.
+For example, we may have $x\in X\in \mathcal{X}$.